mismail1512/ARP/README.md

 s d f
 x c v

-p to pause\start and reset to reset
+ps to pause\start and reset to reset
 ```

 The center key (d) acts as a brake.